-You can either go for a virtual reality system like Oculus Rift that is made for many different applications and not just flight simulators, or you can try some cheap options that are made particularly for those who love flight simulators.
+You can either go for a VR headset like Oculus Rift that is made for many different applications and not just flight simulators, or you can try some cheap options that are made particularly for those who love flight simulators.

 These devices use infrared technology and they are connected with infrared emitter attached to your headset and a receiver that you’d install on top of your display.
 Higher the price, better would be the calibration and thus smoother would be your experience.

 What you can do with a setup like that is unmatchable.
 You can look down and see all your real-life flying equipment, you can lookout and see your friends while playing a multiplayer mode and you can aim easily while flying a fighter jet.

 Although such an equipment will be cheaper than Oculus Rift, it would still cost you a lot when compared with other gadgets that you buy for your simulator.

 There are a quite a few of them available on Amazon and I’d soon do a detailed review, but TrackIR is one of the few top of the line head movement trackers.